Ariel view of Queenstown on the South Island in New Zealand

 Deciding on a Jet Boat Ride on the Shotover River

 After brunch, we decide to kick off our first day in New Zealand with a jet boat ride on the Shotover River (my #2 awesome thing to do).
-Julia’s boss has told her it is a must-do, but back in Vancouver, I’d demurred at the extra cost and we’d not booked a tour.
+Julia’s boss had told her it’s a must-do, but back in Vancouver, I’d demurred at the extra cost and hadn’t booked a tour.

 But for some reason, the moment we start strolling up and down Queenstown’s short blocks, we become seduced by the many shiny tour outlets advertising a myriad of Queenstown activities.
 I’ve never seen a town offer so many activities in such a cheerful, non-pushy way.